andygock/glcd/README.md

 	GLCD_USE_SPI

 Note the SPI symbol isn't actually checked by the source at the moment, and it is fine if it is not used.
 It is for forward compatibility only.
 One day I may decide to check for it.

+For the Newhaven displays using ST7565 based controllers listed above which have been tested as working, there are certain initialisation sequences which should be followed, and this may vary from display to display.
+To force a certain (and tested) initialisation sequence, define one of the following:

+	GLCD_INIT_NHD_C12832A1Z_FSW_FBW_3V3
+	GLCD_INIT_NHD_C12864A1Z_FSW_FBW_HTT
+	GLCD_INIT_NHD_C12864WC_FSW_FBW_3V3_M

+If you don't specify a NHD model, ST7565 controller selection will default to `GLCD_INIT_NHD_C12864WC_FSW_FBW_3V3_M` sequence.
+This however may change in the future.

 To set a reset time, used by the `glcd_reset()` function, set `GLCD_RESET_TIME` to desired duration in milliseconds.